 - Shared mobility

-In the «Methods» module cluster, you will learn about various tools and approaches for implementing and designing transformation projects through hands-on, practice-oriented introductions.
-This includes basic skills for successful project work, as well as specific skills required for a creative approach to sustainable transformation.
-The following basic modules are offered as part of the program and can be supplemented individually with additional methodology modules in other fields of study, depending on your interests and needs:
+The following core modules are offered as part of the programme and can be supplemented individually with further methodology modules in other fields of study, depending on your interests and needs:

 - Project management